ANTsX/ANTs/.github/ISSUE_TEMPLATE/build_errors.md

 ---
 name:  Build problems
 about: Report a problem compiling or installing ANTs from source
 ---

 <!--
-Text in these brackets are comments, and won't be visible when you submit your pull request.
+Text in these brackets are comments, and won't be visible when you submit your issue.
 Please read before submitting.

 Before opening an issue, please review the build documentation here